-How to open a GPX File?
+How to open a GPX file?
 Learn how to use them!

 GPX (GPS Exchange Format) files are increasingly used to store and exchange geolocation data .
-Whether you're a hiker, runner, or just interested in mapping, it's important to know what a GPX file is and how to open it .
+Whether you're a hiker, runner, or simply interested in mapping, it's important to know what a GPX file is and how to open it .

 What is a GPX file?

-gpx file structure
+GPX file structure

 How to open a GPX file?